LiKaiy1/CFA_level_II_notes/CFA Level Two Notes.md

 y = A \cdot F(N,L,H,K_{IT},K_{NT},K_P)
 $$
 where N is natural resources, L is labour, quality of labour, $K_{ICT}$ is ICT capital (Information and Communication Technology). $K_{NT}$ is non-ICT capital, and $K_P$ is the public capital.

+Access to resources is important.

+**For natural resources, access to these resources, such as trade, is more important than the ownership or production of natural resources**.

+> The Curse of Natural Resource:
+>
+> Simply fail to develope the economic institutions to support growth.
+>
+> Strong export demand for their resources may drive up the currency and make other sectors uncompetitive.

+Labor supply: Labour force = working age population that is either employed or avaliable for work.

+Depends on:

+* Population growth
+* Labor force participation
+* Average hours worked
+* Net immigration: Boost potential GDP.
+However, if a country is running a persistent output gap, increased immigration will make it worse and increase unemployment.